Mexica: Names

 The name Aztec was coined by Alexander von Humboldt, who combined Aztlán ("place of the heron"), their mythic homeland, and tec(atl) "people of".

-The term "Aztec" often today refers exclusively to the Mexica people of Tenochtitlan, Mēxihcah Tenochcah, a tribal designation referring only to the Mexica of Tenochtitlan, excluding those of Tlatelolco or cōlhuah.
+The term "Aztec" today often refers exclusively to the Mexica people of Tenochtitlan, Mēxihcah Tenochcah, a tribal designation referring only to the Mexica of Tenochtitlan, excluding those of Tlatelolco or cōlhuah.
 The term Aztec is often used very broadly to refer not only to the Mexica, but also to the Nahuatl-speaking peoples of the Valley of Mexico and neighboring regions.

 History

-After the decline of the Toltecs, about 1200 CE, various Nahua-speaking nomadic peoples entered the Valley of Mexico, possibly all from Aztlan, whose location is unknown.
+After the decline of the Toltecs, about 1200 CE, various Nahua-speaking nomadic peoples entered the Valley of Mexico, possibly all from Aztlan, the location of which is unknown.
 The Mexica were the last group to arrive.
 There they "encountered the remnants of the Toltec empire (Hicks 2008; Weaver 1972)."
-According to legend, the Mexica were searching for a sign which one of their main gods, Huitzilopochtli, had given them.
+According to legend, the Mexica were searching for a sign that one of their main gods, Huitzilopochtli, had given them.
 They were to find "an eagle with a snake in its beak, perched on a prickly pear cactus," and build their city there.
-Eventually, they came to Lake Texcoco, where they finally saw the eagle and cactus on an island on the lake.
+Eventually, they came to Lake Texcoco, where they finally saw the eagle and cactus on an island in the lake.
 There, "they took refuge..., naming their settlement Tenochtitlan (Among the Stone-Prickly Pear Cactus Fruit)."
 Tenochtitlan was founded in 1325, but other researchers and anthropologists believe the year to be 1345.
 The city was described by conquistador Bernal Díaz del Castillo as a grand, well-ordered metropolis.
-However, the story of its rise from the muddy lake beds in the Basin of Mexico is one of unrelenting struggle, rivalries, conflict, and suffering.

 A dissident group of Mexica separated from the main body and built another city on an island north of Tenochtitlan in 1337.
 Calling their new home Tlatelolco ("Place of the Spherical Earth Mound"), the Tlatelolca were to become Tenochtitlan's persistent rivals in the Valley of Mexico.
 After the rise of the Aztec Triple Alliance, the Tenochca Mexica, the inhabitants of Tenochtitlan, assumed a dominant position over their two allied city-states, Texcoco and Tlacopan.
-Only a few years after Tenochtitlan was founded, the Mexica dominated the political landscape in Central Mexico until being defeated by the Spanish and their indigenous allies, mainly enemies of the Mexica, in 1519.
+The Mexica dominated the political landscape in Central Mexico from only a few years after Tenochtitlan was founded until being defeated by the Spanish and their indigenous allies, mainly enemies of the Mexica, in 1519.